camauger/seigneurie/wp-content/plugins/woocommerce-exporter/readme.txt

 == Screenshots ==

-1. The overview screen for Store Exporter.
-2. Select the data fields to be included in the export, selections are remembered for next export.
+1. Select the data fields to be included in the export, selections are remembered for next export.
-3. Each dataset (e.g. Products, Orders, etc.) include filter options to filter by date, status, type, customer and more.
+2. Each dataset (e.g. Products, Orders, etc.) include filter options to filter by date, status, type, customer and more.
-4. A range of export options can be adjusted to suit different languages and file formatting requirements.
+3. A range of export options can be adjusted to suit different languages and file formatting requirements.
-5. Export a list of WooCommerce Product Categories into a CSV file.
+4. Export a list of WooCommerce Product Categories into a CSV file.
-6. Export a list of WooCommerce Product Tags into a CSV file.
+5. Export a list of WooCommerce Product Tags into a CSV file.
-7. Download archived copies of previous exports
+6. Download archived copies of previous exports
-8. Use the Field Editor to relabel export fields to your preferred names
+7. Use the Field Editor to relabel export fields to your preferred names
-9. Drag-and-drop export fields to your preferred ordering, sorting is saved between screen refreshes.
+8. Drag-and-drop export fields to your preferred ordering, sorting is saved between screen refreshes.

 == Changelog ==

+= 2.2 =
+* Added: Description to Category export type (thanks @yatgirl)
+* Added: Net Price to Product export type

 = 2.1 =
 * Fixed: Order exports failing with date filter